msvalina/msvalina.github.io/content/pages/expertise.rst

 It's 2014, and a thought comes.
 It's time to get serious about money.
 I will finally give Bitcoin a chance.
 Ok, I need Bitcoin habits.
 First
 habit: Read every day `r\/bitcoin`_ for 2 minutes.
 Next, buy `Andreas Antonopulos book Mastering Bitcoin`_.
-After 50 pages my mind blew away!
+50 pages later my mind blew away!
 Since, I'm haunted by Bitcoin obsession in my professional, and personal life

-First part of the page highlights crypto projects.
+First part of the page highlights important projects.
 Second starts with CV.
 It's long and boring list of things I worked on.
 You will get an idea about my experience, and expertise.